bevyengine/bevy-website/content/learn/book/assets/processing.md

 {% end %}

-## Writing your own processors
+## Writing your own Asset Processors

 Bevy provides some common processors, but there are plenty of game-specific (or even asset-specific) processors that may be needed by users.
-If you need a processor, you can make one!
+If you need a processor that Bevy doesn't provide, you can make one!

-The fundamental trait is the [`Process`] trait.
-Essentially it takes a `&mut dyn Reader` and writes the processed asset to a `&mut dyn Writer`.
+The [`Process`] trait is the most low-level trait for asset processing.
+The [`Process`] implementation is given a `&mut dyn Reader` and must write the processed asset to a `&mut dyn Writer`.
 This is the most flexible (if cumbersome) version of this interface.
-This enables implementations to optimize for all sorts of use cases (for example, processing small chunks of the reader to avoid needing to load the entire file into memory).
+Implementing [`Process`] directly can allow you to optimize for all sorts of use cases (for example, processing small chunks of the reader to avoid needing to load the entire file into memory).

 In practice though, most users just need the simplest sort of processing: load the file, change the asset in some way (even maybe changing its type), then save it back out.
 For this, we have the